itsmumar/Hellobar/README.md

 ## Testing generated site scripts

 Just open `http://localhost:3000/test_site` to see the most recently updated `Site`.
+(Note: this will show an error if you haven't created a `Site` instance yet)

 You can specify `id` param for the exact site you want: `http://localhost:3000/test_sites/133`